situmtech/flutter-ar/README.md

 ### Android specific steps:

-Steps already been completed in the sample app of this repository:
+Steps already completed in the sample app of this repository:

 1. You may need to add the following line to your `settings.gradle` file:
    ```groovy